 A compiled AHK script turns off Customize with the Shift+F1 hot key.
 To use it, set a shortcut to it in your Start Menu folder.
 It is included.
 Set an Opus hotkey to Customize as Shift+F1.
 Then Shift+F1 will act as a toggle for Customize.

-Some thirty scripts are used so a text file with their names and URLs to them are included, should you wish to use them.
+Some thirty scripts are used so a text file with their names and URLs to them is included, should you wish to use them.

 Also included are screen shots of the context menus.